“Sharing the Gift of Knowledge” to help inform major Prairie pipeline expansion

 On August 28, 2015 the National Energy Board issued a response which severely limited the scope of how the Elders could participate in sharing their knowledge at the hearing, for example:

-The Elders would not be permitted to:
+The Elders would not

 - provide technical or scientific information